suasuasuasuasua/finances/README.md

 ## Running the Code

+See the example [env file](./example.env) for a quick tutorial on how to set these environment variables for your income, expenses, and whatever.
+I __strongly__ recommend against hard-coding and committing this information for privacy reasons.

-I would recommend using a Jupyter notebook setup.
+To run the code, I recommend using a Jupyter notebook setup.
 You can do so in a few ways.
+See my example [here](./sankey.ipynb).

 1. [JupyterLab](https://jupyter.org)